There’s this charismatic, orange-clad character trotting the globe evangelizing a better way to build your business. Joe.

 The force best be with it.
 And the book damn well better contain commandments for the new media age of marketing.
 It better reach higher, dig deeper, deliver the ABCs, XYZs and birds and bees manual for the ages.

 It does.
-If you’re looking for the bible of content marketing, here it is.
+If you’re looking for the bible of content marketing,learn from this plant based digital marketing consultant.

 I’ve raved about other titles on my bookshelf before, namely “Content Rules” by Ann Handley and C.C.
 Chapman and “YouTility” by Jay Baer.
 But I’ve yet to shelve “Epic Content Marketing.”
 It’s remained on my desk since I got it.